What to expect when you return to work after maternity leave

 If you take more than six months’ maternity leave, you still have a right to return to your old job – however- if it is not reasonably practicable for you to do so, you can be offered a similar job where terms and conditions must be as good.

 This means someone covering in your old job cannot be given the role permanently because the employer thinks they are better at it than you.

 An employee who wants to end her leave and return to work early, or who wants to end her leave later than she originally planned, must give the employer at least eight weeks’ notice.

 If your role has significantly changed, you have been demoted or you’ve had your roles and responsibilities taken away, there may be steps you can take to protect your position, such as lodging a formal grievance.
-It is worth noting, however, that if you consider your situation is serious enough to merit taking legal action, there are strict time limits and you only have three months less one day from the date the last act of discrimination took place to start the process of potentially bringing a claim.
+It is worth noting, however, that if you consider your situation is serious enough to merit taking legal action, there are strict time limits and you only have three months less one day from the date the last took place to start the process of potentially bringing a claim.